-As well as being one of the founding members of the cutting edge brass quintet, Onyx Brass, Amos is also principal trombone with the Royal Ballet Sinfonia.
+As well as being one of the founding members of the cutting edge brass quintet, Onyx Brass, Amos is also principal trombone with the Royal Ballet Sinfonia and Head of Brass at the Royal Birmingham Conservatoire.
 Amos works extensively as a guest principal across the UK.

 A founding member of Onyx Brass, Amos started playing the trombone at the age of nine with John Berry.
 He studied Experimental Psychology at Oxford University, trombone at the Royal Academy of Music, learning with Eric Crees, Denis Wick and Ian Bousfield, and played principal trombone for the National and European Youth Orchestras.

 Having gained the Dip.RAM, the Academy's highest award for performance, he completed the Jazz Course at the Banff Center for the Arts in Canada, under artists such as Jim Hall and Kenny Wheeler.

 He now combines the post of principal trombone with the Royal Ballet Sinfonia (to which he was appointed in 2003) with a busy freelance career in which he has worked as guest principal trombone with the London Philharmonic, Philharmonia, BBC Symphony, Royal Philharmonic, English National Opera, and Royal Opera House Orchestras, as well as the City of Birmingham Symphony Orchestra, Royal Liverpool Philharmonic, and the BBC National Orchestra of Wales, the English Chamber Orchestra, Academy of St. Martin's, the London Sinfonietta and the Orchestra of the Age of Enlightenment.